 In the simpler times of music, when labels held all the power and independent artists were few and far between, artists would get all the development they needed only after they got officially signed.

-There are five loose categories when it comes to the development of your musical artistry: practicing, creating the audio and visual aspects of your music, performing your songs, promotion/marketing, and the business side of your career.
+There are five loose categories when it comes to developing your musical artistry: practicing, creating the audio and visual aspects of your music, performing your songs, promotion/marketing, and the business side of your career.

-In the development phase of your music career, you should first figure out what your brand image will be.
+In the development phase of your music career, you should first figure out your brand image.
 Dig into your likes, your passions, and the style that you want to create around you as an artist or a band.

 The more authentic your brand is, the more people will love you.
-Fans really cling to people that seem to be staying true to their real selves instead of putting on heirs to get exposure.
+Fans really cling to people who seem to be staying true to their authentic selves instead of putting on heirs to get exposure.

 This is where you'll want to get your 10,000 hours in at singing, rapping, creating beats, playing your instrument, recording, or whatever else may be included in the skill set you will need for the future of your career.

 For example, if you're a singer, don't limit yourself to only practicing your singing skills.
 Practice your people and presentation skills in general as well.
 If you plan to get really active on social media, you will need to practice all that is included in your social media presence.

 Related Post: How Long Does It Take To Get Good At Singing?

 In that case, you should still consider hiring a mixer and audio engineer to polish your audio unless you have professionally developed that skill yourself.

 But in the same vein, don't try to force yourself into being good at something if you just don't have it in you.
-I for example have no business trying to create my own cover art even though I still do make attempts from time to time.
+I for example, have no business trying to create my own cover art, even though I still do make attempts from time to time.

-For this part of the development process, you may want to look into hiring a booking agent to get local gigs for you to boost your performance skills over time.
+For this part of the development process, you may want to hire a booking agent to get local gigs to boost your performance skills over time.

 Live performances and uploading social media videos often overlap, so consider doing performances to your online audience if you're unable or not ready to secure a manager or booking agent that can connect you to in-person performance opportunities.

 Related Post: What Is Artist Management In The Music Industry?

 This is often the most important part of the process that artists and bands lack.
 If a song is released in the forest, and no one is around to hear it, does it make a noise?
 No.

 Consider submitting your material to reputable PR and marketing companies in the music world, or consider going it yourself with a platform like Facebook Ads and the help of paid influencers to get your songs out on social media.

 There are so many options when it comes to music promotion that it can really get to be overwhelming.
-From Spotify playlist promotion, blog placements, to radio promotion, to Youtube ads, it's great that we have a lot at our disposal, but it's almost too wide open.
+From Spotify playlist promotion, blog placements, radio promotion, and Youtube ads, it's great that we have a lot at our disposal, but it's almost too wide open.

 You will likely need a music or entertainment lawyer, an accountant, a personal assistant, a web developer, and much more to keep your brand thriving.

 These are things you will definitely not want to try and go on your own with, but it will help to take some music business classes to make sure you're in a position where you know the basics of everything and won't get taken advantage of.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.